How to Report and Pay Independent Contractor Taxes

 Will I Have to Pay Someone Else to Do My Taxes?

-Help may be needed with:
+Help may be needed with the following:

 a) Schedule C or Schedule C-EZ